tetherless-world/ontology-engineering/oe2020/beer-advisor/index.md

 ## Acknowledgements

 The authors would like to thank Elisa Kendall, Sam Stouffer and Prof. Deborah McGuiness, for their continuing support in technical matters during the development of this ontology.
-The authors would also like to thank Evan Wallace and Pete Rivett for providing important insights and expertise that greatly assisted this project.
+The authors would also like to thank Evan Wallace and Pete Rivett for providing important insights and expertise that greatly assisted this project.<br />

+Images in the above diagram are from the following websites<br />
+DDara.
+Flaticon, 2020, www.flaticon.com/free-icon/feedback_1087804?term=preference&amp;page=1&amp;position=3.<br />
+Wikipedia, New Belgium Brewing Company, 2020, en.wikipedia.org/wiki/New_Belgium_Brewing_Company#/media/File:New_Belgium_Brewing_Company_logo.gif.<br />
+Homer Simpson, 2018, simpsons.fandom.com/wiki/Homer_Simpson?oldid=928189&amp;file=Homer_Simpson.png.<br />
+New Belgium Voodoo Ranger Juicy Haze IPA, New , 2020, www.walmart.com/ip/New-Belgium-Voodoo-Ranger-Juicy-Haze-IPA-6Pk-12oz-Cans/819204342.